-If a member is pre-authorised it's possible that payment collection can fail.
-Payment collection can fail for a number of reasons including insufficient funds, pre-approval expired, not linking the correct funding source to a PayPal account, expired debit/credit card etc.
+Payment collection can fail for a number of reasons, including insufficient funds, pre-approval expired, not linking the correct funding source to a PayPal account, expired debit/credit card etc.

-The failed payment will show up in the members payment history (at the bottom of their database record).
-The failed payment will show up on the payment table of their payment history and if you click on 'Details' it will show you the reason for the failure.
+The failed payment will also show in the payment table of the member's payment history which is at the bottom of their record.
+Clicking on 'Details' alongside the failed payment will display the reason for the failure.

 The reasons for failure are passed straight through from our payment partners, PayPal and GoCardless and can sometimes be a little cryptic!

 The failed payment will also be shown in the Cancelled/Failed Transaction Report under the menu option Financials > Payment Reports.
-The failed payment will be shown as a red 0.00 and clicking on that 0.00 will display a pop-up with the detail of the failed payment.
+The failed payment will be shown as a red 0.00.
+Clicking on the 0.00 will display a pop-up with the detail of the failed payment.

 You can acknowledge a failed payment (in order to clear it from your failed transaction list) by ticking the Acknowledge box in the pop-up.